mattlean/lean-js-app-starter/docs/developing/javascript-typescript.md

 npm run format:fix
 ```

 Instead of using these scripts, we suggest enabling formatting on save with Prettier in your code editor.
-We show how to set this up with VS Code in the ["Install Extensions" section in the Code Editors document](../setup/code-editors.md#install-extensions).
+We show how to set this up with VS Code in the ["Install Extensions" section in the "Code Editors" document](../setup/code-editors.md#install-extensions).

 To learn how to configure Prettier, read the [Prettier configuration document](../configuration/prettier.md).